wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/use-cases/disk-space-utilization.rst

 Visualize the alerts
 ^^^^^^^^^^^^^^^^^^^^

-Go to **Threat hunting** tab on the Wazuh dashboard to visualize the generated alert when the free disk space is less than 20%.
+Go to **Threat Hunting** tab on the Wazuh dashboard to visualize the generated alert when the free disk space is less than 20%.

 .. thumbnail:: /images/manual/command-monitoring/windows-low-free-space-alert.png
   :title: Drive free space less than 20% alert